Two people holding paddles sit in a reproduction of a historic voyageur canoe alongside a dock.

 Voyageur Wilderness

-This Northern Ontario tour provider offers a range of cultural, educational and interpretative tours and nature-based eco-adventures and accommodations on Voyageur Island.
-Choose from canoe adventures, outfitting packages and rentals, a range of accommodations in cabins or lodges, and custom tours.
+This Northern Ontario outfitter offers a range of cultural, educational and interpretation excursions, as well as ecological nature adventures and accommodations on Voyageur Island, with full French-language service.
+Choose among canoe adventures, equipment packages and rentals, different styles of cottage or lodge accommodations and personalized excursions.

 Explore the stunning landscapes of Quetico Provincial Park and the region’s historical water routes on tours inspired by the Indigenous and early French voyageur heritages of the region.